 To nearly half a million Twitter followers, he’s an “aliebn confuesed abot humamn lamgauge,” a daily source of funny, moving and thought-provoking ideas, delivered in fewer than 140 characters.

 But before all that, he was Jonathan Sun (EngSci 1T1 + PEY), a U of T Engineering Science student with passions for design, architecture and city building, as well as comedy, poetry and performance.

 Today, Sun is a doctoral student at the Massachusetts Institute of Technology (MIT), a fellow at the Berkman Klein Center for Internet Society at Harvard, and a creative researcher at the Harvard metaLAB, where he studies social media and online community.

 He has also written a book: everyone’s a aliebn when ur a aliebn too.
 Through quirky drawings and observations, the book extends Sun’s Twitter personality and provides inspiration to readers hoping to overcome loneliness and find acceptance, whatever form it takes.

-On September 25, Sun will visit U of T Engineering to give a reading and sign copies of the book.
+Sun visited U of T Engineering on September 25 to give a reading and sign copies of the book.